-Software quality is a constant concern for software engineers.
-Hence, they are increasingly taking advantage of new methods to evaluate their products quality.
-For instance, the evaluation of languages developed for specific domains, which in the literature are known as Domain-Specific Languages (DSLs), is a growing concern.
-DSLs are languages used by different developers to solve problems of specific domains.
-Regarding the evaluation of these languages, several experimental studies that subjectively evaluate usability can be found in the literature, but few of them have taken advantage of applying Human-Computer Interaction (HCI) techniques.
-Therefore, the goal of this paper is to present a usability evaluation framework for DSLs, called Usa-DSL.
-In order to produce a first evaluation of the framework, we use a Focus Group method, in which seven subjects met to discuss our proposed framework.
-This discussion resulted in modifications of our initial proposal, which were incorporated in the final framework presented in this paper.
+Software engineers are increasingly taking advantage of new methods to improve software quality.
+The use of languages developed for specific domains, which in the literature are known as Domain-Specific Languages (DSLs), has grown in the past years.
+Although several experimental studies that subjectively evaluate usability of these languages can be found in the literature, few of them have taken advantage of applying Human-Computer Interaction (HCI) techniques in those evaluations.
+Therefore, the main goals of this paper are to present a usability evaluation framework for DSLs, called Usa-DSL, and to show the evaluation of the framework through a Focus Group method.
+The evaluation was performed by seven specialists that discussed the framework usability and suggested some modifications of our initial proposal.
+The specialists recommendations were incorporated in the final framework presented in this paper.

-CCS CONCEPTS
+CCS Concepts

-- Software and its engineering → Domain specific languages; - Human-centered computing → Usability testing; General and reference \rightarrow Focus group; Empirical studies;
+•Software and its engineering \rightarrow Domain-specific languages; •Human-centered computing \rightarrow Usability testing; •General and reference \rightarrow Focus group; Empirical studies;